Repsly/TimelineView/README.md

+This is a fork of TimelineView for Repsly app.

 # TimelineView

 Library used to mark timeline items in list.
 It can be used for processes that take multiple steps like tracking online orders.